 Thank God.
 Yes.
 So, that’s the good news.
 That it’s just recovered, that’s the good news.
 And I wouldn’t say the bad news, but the dramatic impact is it looks like COVID has impacted somewhere between 50 and 60% of the lung.
 So, I mean, it’s the visualization.
 It’s quite dramatic because you can see how pervasive it was.
 That was our sense, exactly, when we first saw this model.
 We were floored because I think everyone has kind of this understanding of, “okay.
 Yes.
-COVID can impact your lungs, but I don’t think everyone really realizes the extent that COVID impacts your lungs and, when they say, covid can attack fast and that your health can change very quickly.
+COVID can impact your lungs, but I don’t think everyone realizes the extent that COVID affects your lungs, and when they say covid can attack fast and that your health can change very quickly.

 Let me ask you a couple of questions: what do the radiologists think of this?
 Is this threatening to them?
 Is this a good thing or a bad thing?
 What’s their opinion?

-The radiologists love it and embrace it because, I’ll tell you, and for lots of reasons.
+The radiologists love it and embrace it because, I’ll tell you, and for many reasons.
 We’re working with many great radiologists on many fronts, helping develop the technology, helping distribute and roll out the technology.
-For many years, you know the radiologists have great tools at their disposal.
+But, for many years, you know the radiologists have great tools at their disposal.
 They have incredible machinery: CTs and MRIs.
 Radiologists have workstations at their disposal that allow them to visualize these CT scans as they come off the CT and MRI machines.
-But, still, one of the things that I think radiologists for many years have struggled with is that part of what a radiologist needs to do.
+But, one of the things that I think radiologists have struggled with for many years is that part of what a radiologist needs to do.
 They need to be able to convey this information to other folks within the hospital.

 Or do we need new technologies to support this?

 Well, that’s a great question and one of the other things that we’ve been doing.
-We’re working very hard to understand how we can insert this technology into existing workflows, using existing hardware, existing workstations, and allowing this technology to plug right in.
-So, that becomes easy to go out of the current radiology hardware slash software into what we’re doing and, so, we’ve really spent a lot of time structuring that so that we can slip right in and do as exactly as you said: use existing hardware, use existing software, use existing workstations, and slip this technology in.
+We’re working very hard to understand how to insert this technology into existing workflows, using existing hardware, existing workstations, and allowing this technology to plug right in.
+So, that becomes easy to go out of the current radiology hardware slash software into what we’re doing and, so; we’ve spent a lot of time structuring that so that we can slip right in and do as precisely as you said: use existing hardware, use existing software, use existing workstations, and slip this technology in.
 So that the use of it becomes seamless, and we’re doing a lot of interesting things on that front, but yes, that’s exactly what we’re focusing on.
 That’s right.

 How are the big image players responding to this?
 Does this make you an acquisition target?
 Are they trying to reverse engineer it?
 What’s going on?

-Well, more of probably the first because we’re really the first, and we’ve you, not to say too much, but we’ve talked to all of them.
+Well, more of probably the first because we’re the first, and we’ve you, not to say too much, but we’ve talked to all of them.
 We’ve partnered with some of them.
 We’re partnering with some of them and what’s interesting is there are a few big players that make kind of the big iron, the big CT scanners, the big MRI standards, and, interestingly, that’s a great business for them, of course.
-But, they are still looking, obviously, for new angles to sell more equipment, but also new angles to take what comes out of their existing equipment and make it better because, if we can do that, that helps them sell more equipment.
+But, they are still looking for new angles to sell more equipment and new angles to take what comes out of their existing equipment and make it better because, if we can do that, that helps them sell more equipment.

 And it prolongs the life of the equipment, too.
 Right?

 It prolongs the life of the equipment.
 It prolongs the utility of the equipment and, so, they look at what we’re doing is kind of like a godsend.
 They don’t look like a competition.
-It’s an augmentation, basically, that allows everything that they’re producing to now is used in a whole new way and, so, everything that we’re doing is really an amazing positive catalyst to the big equipment makers, to the CT makers, the MRI makers; for all of those reasons.
+It’s an augmentation that allows everything they’re producing to now is used in a whole new way.
+So, everything that we’re doing is an incredible positive catalyst to the big equipment makers, CT makers, and MRI makers; for all of those reasons.
 And, so, they’re embracing this technology, and I think a lot of those companies are typically bigger companies.

 Yeah.
 That was a question.
 What do the payers think?
-There’s an entire kind of area of focus around that also, and, obviously, especially in the value-based care, right?
+There’s an entire area of focus around that also, and, obviously, especially in the value-based care, right?